Writing Guidelines for COSA LiteratureLiterature Committee of ISO of COSA, Approved 5/21/2011 (Revised 5/2022)

 Thank you for contributing your time and insights to COSA literature.
 We appreciate your generosity.
-The Literature Committee, with the assistance of the ISO Board, has created some guidelines to make the whole process run smoothly.
+With the assistance of the ISO Board, the Literature Committee has created some guidelines to help the whole process run smoothly.

-Please be sure that your writing adheres to all items on the Writing Guidelines for COSA Literature list.
-Then, submit your writing for possible inclusion in COSA literature to email@example.com.
-Include the topic and/or specific literature project (if any) in the subject line and your first name and phone number in the body of the e-mail.
-If you are working directly with a member of the Literature Committee, and are emailing directly to her or him, please include firstname.lastname@example.org in the Cc line for archiving purposes.
+Please be sure that your writing adheres to the Writing Guidelines for COSA Literature below.
+Then, submit your writing, along with a signed copyright release form, for possible inclusion in COSA literature to firstname.lastname@example.org.
+Include the topic and/or specific literature project (if any) in the subject line and your first name and phone number in the body of the email.
+If you are working directly with a member of the Literature Committee, and are emailing directly to them, please include email@example.com in the copy (cc:) line for archiving purposes.

 Once we receive your submission, we will send an acknowledgment of receipt, along with a release form.
 Please sign and return the release form by mail immediately, using the instructions you receive.
 Your submission will be forwarded to members of the COSA Literature Committee.

 Several factors will influence how quickly the Literature Committee may review and possibly publish your written work.
 Please know that the Literature Committee works on multiple projects simultaneously, so we may or may not use your submission right away.
 Prioritization is based on factors such as the number of submissions we are receiving, the topic your writing addresses, and the space and resources available to publish the material.
 All writing that cannot be used immediately is archived for potential publication later on.